Abstract

 (12)

 In order to understand this axiom, we first look at what compound lotteries are.
 We look at when decision-making takes place under risk.
 In this case, a basic assumption is in the direction of the axiom of reduction of compound lotteries.
 A lottery can be interpreted as running a random device, whereas a compound lottery is equivalent to running a random device, such that the results are themselves lotteries.
 This is similar to a two-step uncertainty process.
 One way to define such a process is to assume that the probability process is now , with a uniform distribution on the unit square.
-Using8, the compound lottery distribution can be generated by taking and considering a random variable defined on the unit square in the following manner:
+Using8, the compound lottery distribution can be generated by taking

 (13)